babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 ), and [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/Redirects.html
 ), I realized that this region-specific URL was important.

-## The Solution
+## How to Correctly use Presigned URLs

-My fix started to come together pretty quickly after realizing DropzoneJS used a statically defined URL that was not region specific for S3 buckets.
-I also noticed
+The solutions to my problems started coming together pretty quickly after realizing DropzoneJS used a statically defined URL that was not region specific for S3 buckets.
 After changing DropzoneJS to use URL provided in the response from `get_presigned_url()`, my uploads started working reliably in EVERY region.

 I also noticed that the get_presigned_url() boto3 function in my Lambda function returned different results depending on the region it was deployed to.
 I was able to isolate this region dependency once I learned that you can create a region-dependant boto3 client by using botocore from Python like this: